mnieber/skandha/README.md

 ## Facets have a static `className()` function

 To allow SkandhaJS to log the container, you need to add the `className()` function to each facet class, so that Skandha knows the name of the facet.
+The `className()` function is also used to look up facets in containers.
+Note that if you subclass a facet class then you should (in most cases) not override the `className()`.
+By keeping the original `className()` function, you will be able to replace facets with their subclassed versions without affecting the facet lookup mechanism.

 ## Example: a container with Selection, Highlight and Filtering